 Here are 10 important things you may not know about what your dog’s eating:

 Only dog food manufacturers think this nonsense makes sense.
-Dogs and people share roughly 75% the same genetic makeup, and we have similar nutritional needs.
+Dogs and people share roughly 75% of their genetic makeup, and we have similar nutritional needs.
 What we’re doing to our own health with processed foods, we’re also doing to our dogs.
-And it’s happening faster.
+And it’s happening to them faster.

 #2 People Food Is Good For Dogs

-If your vet hasn’t studied and experimented on his or her own with raw or homemade diets, it’s unlikely that he or she knows bad food from good, and may be acting on outdated information or superstition.
+If your vet hasn’t studied and experimented on her own with raw or homemade diets, it’s unlikely that she knows bad food from good.
+She may be acting on outdated or inaccurate information or even superstition.
 And if vets profit from selling one brand, and not another, they have a conflict of interest that may influence their opinions.
 (Some may even be prohibited by a manufacturer from selling more than one brand.)

 #4 The Quality Of Processed Commercial Foods Is Suspect